 Foodborne illnesses can occur when bacteria, viruses, parasites, or toxins are present in the food we eat.
 These microorganisms can multiply rapidly when food is not stored at the correct temperature, allowing them to reach dangerous levels.
 By storing food properly, we can minimize the risk of foodborne illnesses and ensure the safety of our meals.

-See also How to cook spanish ham
+See also How long to cook crockpot mac and cheese

 One important aspect of proper food storage is maintaining the correct temperature.
 Perishable foods, such as eggs, meat, poultry, and dairy products, should be kept refrigerated at or below 40°F (4°C).
 This helps slow down the growth of bacteria and keeps the food fresh for longer.
 Non-perishable foods, such as canned goods and dried pasta, can be stored at room temperature.